Welcome Back to Fall 2020! Please review the important campus updates below which were, posted on August 31.

 - Will there be adjustments to tuition for out-of-state residents?Out-of-state residents will receive a 15% waiver toward their non-residential tuition charge.
 For information on the extended due date for student billing, please see the FAQ on that topic.

 - I’m a senior.
 Will this prevent me from graduation?
 What is the status of Commencement?

 The university is working diligently to ensure that students scheduled to graduate this fall will complete their course requirements and meet all graduation requirements.
 Please contact your department chairperson or college dean for details as to specific course requirements.

 - How will classes be taught for fall 2020?The majority of classes will be taught online during the fall 2020 semester with the exception of an extremely limited number of experientially based courses required for certifications, licensures, and/or accredited programs and some hybrid offerings.
 Please contact your department chair for questions specific to your schedule.
-In the next few weeks we plan to update the information available online.

 - How will I receive my books and class materials for fall 2020?

 The University Book Store expects to operate close to normal with the exception of abbreviated “in store” hours (please see website for current hours).
 The store has been accepting orders since summer through its website, and students are encouraged to order their books via the website.
 The University Bookstore accepts book vouchers, textbook scholarships, as well as all standard tenders through the website.

 For commuters or for those who may be close by and choose to come to the bookstore, the University Store has been open since the middle of August on a modified schedule.
 Students are encouraged to place their order on the bookstore website and choose 'in store pickup' to streamline the process.
 However, the store will still carry all of the required textbooks in the store.
 For further information, please contact firstname.lastname@example.org.